Who we are

 The farmhouse

-Hebron Hill is situated on just over one hundred acres of mixed woods and pasture.
+Hebron Hill is situated on over one hundred acres of mixed woods and pasture.
 It was established in 1952 as a place of refuge and regeneration, open to people from all walks of life.
 Over the years, this has been a gathering place for celebrations, reunions, and relationship-building.
-This place has also served as a respite for many who have sought the solace of its gently rolling fields and forests.
+This place has also served as a respite for many who have sought the solace of its gently rolling fields, forests, and flowing water.
 In this tradition, the property will be made available for public use by groups, events, and individuals.

 The Property